-In line with this rationale, we argue that MEMOs are an essential part of the human interface construct.
-They lead individuals to reasoning of previous perceptions of DGF and to reactions based on that reasoning.
+Following this rationale, we argue that MEMOs are an essential part of the human interface construct.
+They lead individuals to rethink their previous perceptions of the DGF and to react based on that rethinking.
 Such reactions and responses are then used by decision makers to reshape public policies and public managerial practices.
-They are adjusted using stakeholders’ interpretation of policies, their knowledge and understanding regarding them, as well as the extent to which they are willing to accept them and export or transfer them elsewhere.
-Yet the relationship between stakeholders’ perceptions of DGF and outcomes both at the organizational and individuals’ level, might be mitigated with human interfaces.
-Mental models and emotions of those who are involved in such processes are thus crucial in this process.
+They are adjusted using stakeholders’ interpretation of policies, their knowledge and understanding of them, and the extent to which they are willing to accept them and export or transfer them elsewhere.
+Yet the relationship between stakeholders’ perceptions of the DGF and outcomes at both the organizational and individuals’ level might be mitigated through human interfaces.
+The mental models and emotions of those involved in such processes are thus crucial here.

 Inside the black boxes: Propositions